Table of Content

-The archaeological site of Waqrapukara, whose name means “horned fortress” in Quechua, is an impressive architectural gem nestled deep in the Peruvian Andes in the Cusco region.
-This structure, rising majestically above a canyon at over 4,000 meters above sea level, offers not only spectacular views of the Apurímac Canyon but also a direct journey into the heart of Inca history and culture.
-Originally a temple dedicated to the worship of the stars and the moon, Waqrapukara is a testament to the remarkable architectural and spiritual legacy of the Incas.
-Less known than Machu Picchu but equally fascinating, this site combines unique natural features with man-made structures, making it ideal for adventurous travelers seeking authentic and less-traveled experiences.
+The archaeological site of Waqrapukara, whose name means “fortress of horns” in Quechua, is a stunning architectural gem located deep within the Peruvian Andes, in the Cusco region.
+This structure, which rises majestically over an abyss at more than 13,000 feet (4,000 meters) above sea level, offers not only spectacular views of the Apurímac Canyon but also a direct journey to the heart of Inca history and culture.

 Essential Details for Visiting: Location and Tips